Making-Sense-Info/Varese/use-cases/elfe-1.md

 ## Sources and variables

 For each campaign, a form is defined and presented to participants through various tools.
-Datamanagement is done in SAS and data is managed in .sas7bdat  SAS database files.
+Data processing is done in SAS and data is managed in .sas7bdat  SAS database files.

 All campaigns and associated variables have been documented extensively, prior prior to migration into France Cohortes infrastructure.
-This documentation can be accessed publicly through: https://pandora-elfe.inserm.fr
+This documentation can be accessed publicly through: [https://pandora-elfe.inserm.fr](https://pandora-elfe.inserm.fr/public/)

 For every campaign is provided